 City of Canterbury Bankstown

-The resident workers in City of Canterbury Bankstown have a higher proportion of people using public transport to get to work than New South Wales.
+Within City of Canterbury Bankstown, there is a higher proportion of resident All industries workers using public transport to get to work than the New South Wales workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport City of Canterbury Bankstown's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.